-Our business is subject to extensive regulation in the United States, primarily at the federal level, including regulation by the SEC under the Investment Company Act and the Investment Advisers Act.
+Our business is subject to extensive regulation in the United States, primarily at the federal level, including regulation by the SEC under the Investment Company Act and the Investment Advisers Act of 1940 ("Investment Advisers Act").
 We are registered with the SEC as an investment adviser.
 The Westwood Funds are registered with the SEC as investment companies under the Investment Company Act.
 The Investment Advisers Act imposes numerous obligations on investment advisers, including record-keeping, advertising and operating requirements, disclosure obligations and prohibitions on fraudulent activities.
 The Investment Company Act imposes similar obligations, as well as additional detailed operational requirements, on registered investment companies and investment advisers.
-Our failure to comply with applicable laws or regulations could result in fines, censure, suspensions of personnel or other sanctions, including revocation of our registration as an investment adviser.
+Our failure to comply with applicable laws or regulations could result in fines, censure, suspensions of personnel or other sanctions, including revocation of its registration as an investment adviser.
 Industry regulations are designed to protect investors in the Westwood Funds and other third parties who deal with us and to ensure the integrity of the financial markets.
 They are not designed to protect our shareholders.
-Our industry is frequently altered by new laws or regulations and by revisions to, and evolving interpretations of, existing laws and regulations.
 Changes in laws or regulations or in governmental policies could limit the sources and amounts of our revenues, increase our costs of doing business, decrease our profitability and materially and adversely affect our business.

 In response to scandals in the financial services industry regarding late trading, market timing and selective disclosure of portfolio information, various legislative and regulatory proposals are pending in or before, or have been adopted by, the U.S. Congress and the various regulatory agencies that supervise our operations, including the SEC.
-These proposals, to the extent enacted or adopted, could have a substantial impact on the regulation and operation of registered funds and investment advisers and could adversely affect our AUM, revenues and net income.
+These proposals, to the extent enacted or adopted, could have a substantial impact on the regulation and operation of registered funds and investment advisers and could adversely affect our assets under management, revenues and net income.
 Additionally, the SEC, FINRA and other regulators, as well as Congress, are investigating certain practices within the mutual fund industry.
 These investigations could lead to further legislative and regulatory proposals that, if enacted or adopted, could adversely affect our business.